abdelhak-dev/Stage-Gestion-d-alerte/README.md

-# Temperature and Humidity Monitoring & Alerting using Grafana
+# ServerRoom : Temperature and Humidity Monitoring & Alerting using Grafana

 This project hold 4 parts :
   - Temperature and Humidity Gathering using Arduino Yun From 3 Sensors DHT11 and PIR Sensor.